-In 2006, the U.S. Trade Representative, in retaining Tajikistan on the Watch List noted that Tajikistan "has not yet fulfilled its IPR obligations under the [1993] U.S.-Tajikistan Bilateral Agreement" and that it needed "to bring its IPR regime into conformity with the TRIPS Agreement as part of its ongoing efforts to join the WTO."
-In fact, the Tajik IPR legal regime falls far short of Tajikistan's obligations under the 1993 bilateral Trade Agreement (in force November 24, 1993).
+In 2007, the U.S. Trade Representative - in retaining Tajikistan on the Watch List - noted that Tajikistan "has not yet fulfilled its IPR obligations under the [1993] U.S.-Tajikistan Bilateral Agreement" and that it needed "to bring its IPR regime into conformity with the TRIPS Agreement as part of its ongoing efforts to join the WTO."
+In fact, the Tajik IPR legal regime falls far short of Tajikistan's obligations under the 1993 bilateral Trade Agreement.
 Specifically, Tajikistan has not joined the Geneva Phonograms Convention and does not provide any protection for foreign sound recordings, nor does it explicitly protect foreign pre-existing works (before 2000) or sound recordings.
-Thus, well over ten years after pledging to do so, Tajikistan does not even provide the basic rights or protection for U.S. or other foreign works or sound recordings.
+Thus, almost fifteen years after pledging to do so, Tajikistan does not even provide basic rights or protection for U.S. or other foreign works or sound recordings.